Manchester City and Pep Guardiola get revenge on Barcelona

 Left-back Lucas Digne somehow escaped an early booking for a cynical foul on Sterling as he looked to break.

-Aguero then brilliantly wriggled free of the clutches of Iniesta and Digne, before finding Sterling on the edge of the area.
+Aguero then brilliantly wriggled free of the clutches of Ivan Rakitic and Digne, before finding Sterling on the edge of the area.

 The 21-year-old effortlessly danced past one challenge, then went down under a clumsy tackle from Samuel Umtiti.